 • Generate authentic assignments – Provides suggestions for assignments using your course context

-• Generate test questions and question banks – Inspires instructors by suggesting a range of questions in a test or building a question bank from a Learn document.
+• Generate test questions and question banks – Inspires instructors by suggesting a range of questions in a test or building a question bank.

 • Generate discussions and journals – Provides instructors with prompts to encourage class interaction